 "Weeping Pillar and Nemesis were done prior to ’80 and done free so I suspect they didn’t adopt much.
 But the “A” on perfect alpine Neve makes the technique a lot easier to adopt and then transfer that skill to steep water ice."

 What follows is a sequence of photos on Grade 3 to 3+ water ice.
 Small bulges of almost vertical but the majority of the ice is between 65 and 75 degrees.
 Steep enough but also a great situation to really push your skill level in the A position and the most efficient use of a modern tool that offers two distinct grip positions.
 In this case, the tool used is a current model of BD Cobra but any of them (the newest 2 grip tools) will work.
 Big thanks to Craig Pope here for making this blog post possible.
-I've wanted to shoot and write this one up for a long time.
-But it has been really hard to get the chance, with the right weather, right climb and right climber with the skills worthy of the photo demo.

 I have nothing to gain from this, so take it for what it is worth...
 If you are not climbing leashless on a modern tool designed to be leashless you are wasting energy.